One of the worst parts of freelancing is the paperwork. Am I right, or am I right?

 You can invite clients and team members, be they employees or contractors, to you projects in FreshBooks.
 This team/client management aspect of FreshBooks allows you to post a message, with attachments if you’d like, and you can reply to these messages, to create threaded conversations (see picture in last section).
 You cannot seem to tag any clients or team members, to bring messages to their attention, and there isn’t really anything else that you can do.
 You can’t restrict access to anyone, either; for example, if you wanted clients to be able to see suggestions about the project and deliverables and provide feedback on these things, but not see any conversations from team members… well, you’re out of luck, Jack.

 Dubsado*, on the other hand…. oh man, I love it!
-While they’re still working on some aspects of team management (coming late spring 2017) and a few other things, it’s already miles ahead of most of FreshBooks’ features, for solopreneurs, at least.
-Before I tested them out, I wanted to know if team management was in the works, so I emailed them.
-I got a reply back from Becca, one of the Dubsado creators, within hours with a response and asking me to let Becca and Jake know what team management aspects I wanted to see when they release that feature.
+Before I tested them out, I wanted to know if team management was in the works (it’s since been released), so I emailed them.
+I got a reply back from Becca (one of the Dubsado founder) within hours, asking me to let Becca and Jake know what team management aspects I wanted to see when they release that feature.
 Can I just say that Dubsado has AMAZING customer service!
 Becca especially is crazy active in the Dubsado Facebook group, where you can ask questions and suggest features.
 This is one of the best things about Dubsado, in my opinion.
 They’re also completely transparent about what features they’re working on and when they’re anticipating releasing that feature.

 Here’s the crazy thing: this is just scratching the surface of Dubsado’s tools for job management!
-Firstly, they have built-in to-do lists… and they’re revamping them to be Trello-style.
+Firstly, they have built-in to-do lists… and they released Trello-style task boards.
 GASP!
-I can’t wait for that to come out.
-Even with just a regular to-do list, it’s pretty great.
-These to-do items show up on the Dubsado dashboard, so you’ll see everything that’s coming up when you log in.
-The Dubsado team is also working on a booking feature, along the lines of YouCanBook.Me, Calendly, and Acuity.
-So, rather than having to use yet another program for booking (and, quite possibly, have to pay for the features that you need for that), soon we’ll be able to do that in Dubsado (this feature is scheduled for summer 2017).
+That means that you can set up project phases and move aspects of the project through these phases on task cards.
+These to-do items also show up on the Dubsado dashboard, so you’ll see everything that’s coming up when you log in.
+The Dubsado team is also working on a booking feature along the lines of YouCanBook.Me, Calendly, and Acuity.
+So rather than having to use yet another program for booking (and, quite possibly, have to pay for the features that you need for that), soon we’ll be able to do that in Dubsado.
+Woohoo!

 Oh, and just for kicks and giggles: you can create canned emails.
-That send to the client from your own email address.
+That means you can select a pre-written email, tweak it if needed, and send it to the client from your own email address.
 Because Dubsado is just awesome like that.
-They’re even working on making it possible to access your entire inbox from Dubsado, which I’m guessing will also mean that ALL of your communications with clients can be logged in the relationship feed/client portal.
-Amazing.

 WINNER: Dubsado – by a landslide!